pchapin/augusta/RTS/SL/README.md

 This folder contains the Augusta standard library.
 Much of this library can be developed in parallel with the Augusta compiler.
-The code here can, in principle, be compiled and tested with any existing Ada 2012 compiler even before Augusta is mature enough to handle this code itself.
+The code here can, in principle, be compiled and tested with any existing Ada compiler even before Augusta is mature enough to handle this code itself.
 We use GNAT as our library development compiler for now.

 We anticipate these packages as being a useful "proving ground" for Augusta as the compiler matures.
-Clearly implementing language features required for processing critical library packages should be given priority.
+Clearly, implementing language features required for processing critical library packages should be given priority.

 The packages here are fully specified in the Ada Reference Manual and are further documented in